Murad Rapid Dark Spot Correcting Serum Review

 Review

-Results you may expect from using Murad Rapid Dark Spot Correcting Serum:
+Does Murad Rapid Dark Spot Correcting Serum Work?

-Quite moisturizing: Murad Rapid Dark Spot Correcting Serum has a moisturizing rating of 4.3 out of 10.
+According to CreamScan analysis, Murad Rapid Dark Spot Correcting Serum is quite moisturizing, with a moisturizing rating of 4.3 out of 10.

 Is it more humectant or occlusive?
 Purely humectant.
 It has zero occlusivity (we didn't find any occlusive ingredients on the ingredient list) and a very high humectancy of 8.6 out of 10, primarily due to the high content of Butylene Glycol (est. ≈3.0%) and Glycerin (est. ≈2.0%).